 If you're looking to get one of the best VPN services on a budget, Surfshark may well be on your radar.
 Combining genuinely low prices with premium apps and plenty of functionality, it looks like the best of both worlds.

 With a recently upgraded network of over 3,200 servers in 65 countries, unlimited simultaneous connections on a single plan and industry-standard AES-256-GCM encryption plus a good choice of protocols, on paper it looks like it should satisfy just about any user – but can it live up to that in use?

-In this review, we’ll walk you through the key features that make this a real contender, and so popular amongst both new and experienced users.
+In our in-depth Surfshark review, we run down the key features that make this a real contender, and so popular amongst both new and experienced users.
 You’ll learn whether any sacrifices were made to keep the price so low, or if you really are getting a top-of-the-range VPN for just a few dollars a month.

 Surfshark 1-minute review

 While shorter plans are comparatively expensive, sign up for two years and you'll get one of the best monthly rates available: just $2.49 a month.
 And, with regular deals and discounts, you might even get it for even less.
 For example, for Black Friday and beyond, Surfshark offered 3 free months, dropping the price to $2.21 a month.

 Be aware the price will rise after your initial term, though, so make a reminder to check the small print before you renew.